A Decomposition Lemma in Convex Integration via Classical Algebraic Geometry: The intersections in real projective spaces

-In fact, the conjecture is known for the $n=2, 4$ cases as in the following propositions, but we choose to keep those cases there to remind the possible connection with the $8$-fold periodicity.
+The conjecture is in fact known for the $n=2, 4$ cases as in the following propositions, but we choose to keep those cases there to emphasize the exceptional pattern $2,4,8,16$ and its relation to $8$-fold periodicity.